lagilles/GifTastic/README.md

 GIFs!

-An app that utilizes the GIPHY API and jQuery to populate a webpage with gifs related to the topic.
+An app that utilizes the GIPHY API and jQuery to populate a webpage with gifs related to the button topic.
 Website is interactive: gifs begin to move when clicked on and the user can look up gifs for any topic they desire.

 https://lagilles.github.io/GifTastic